CREATIVE FITNESS: Silvia School students need your votes to win national contest

 FALL RIVER – The Silvia School needs your votes.

-With high-energy physical education teacher Terry (Pacheco) Mahjoory at the throttle, the elementary school is on a mission to win the Interactive Health Technologies PE Video Challenge, sponsored by adidas.
+With high-energy physical education teacher Terry (Pacheco) Mahjoory at the throttle, the elementary school is on a mission to win the Interactive Health Technologies PE Video Challenge.

-If Silvia wins, it gets three years of free adidas Zone for IHT software, 30 adidas watches that work like fitbits, a bunch of sports equipment from adidas, and a visit from high jump legend Dick Fosbury who would lead a pep rally at the school.
+If Silvia wins, it gets three years of free IHT Zone software, 30 IHT watches that work like fitbits, a bunch of sports equipment, and a visit from high jump legend Dick Fosbury who would lead a pep rally at the school.

 An Olympic gold medalist in 1968, Fosbury is the innovator of the Fosbury Flop high-jumping technique which is the norm in the sport.